Zend Framework 3 / Laminas Doctrine Authentication Module

 *

-* @ORM\Column(name="company_name", type="string", length=255, nullable=true)
+* @ORM\Column(name="company_name", type="text", nullable=true)

 */

-public function getCompanyName()
+public function getCompanyName(): ?string

 {